9track/FlashFloppy-wiki/Host-Platforms.md

 * Strap select-line jumper S1 at the rear of the Gotek
   * S0, S2, MO should all be left open

+Please note that some IBM PC clones, although software compatible, use the Shugart interface for their floppy drives.
+These typically require a jumper at S0 only.
+Known models this affects include:
+* Amstrad PPC512, PPC640

 ## Memotech

 Memotech systems require the following options in FF.CFG: